gobifernanda/gobifernanda/README.md

 I am currently part of Class 12 of DIO's Campus Expert program, where I serve as an ambassador, encouraging and connecting the tech community.

-I am open to opportunities that value resilient, committed, and constantly evolving professionals.

 ## Detailed information